spitbol/x64/docs/minimal.md

 the information returned is -

 line length in chars for standard print file

 no of lines/page.
 0 is preferable for a non-paged device (e.g. online terminal) in which case listing page throws are suppressed and page headers resulting from -title,-stitl lines are kept short.

 an initial -nolist option to suppress listing unless the program contains an explicit -list.

 options to suppress listing of compilation and/or execution stats (useful for established programs) - combined with 3. gives possibility of listing file never being opened.

 option to have copies of errors sent to an interactive channel in addition to standard printer.

 option to keep page headers short (e.g. if listing to an online terminal).

 an option to choose extended or compact listing format. in the former a page eject and in the latter a few line feeds precede the printing of each of-- listing, compilation statistics, execution output and execution statistics.

 an option to suppress execution as though a -noexecute card were supplied.

- an option to request that name /terminal/ be pre- associated to an online terminal via *syspi* and
+an option to request that name /terminal/ be pre- associated to an online terminal via SYSPI and
-*sysri*
+SYSRI

 an intermediate (standard) listing option requiring that page ejects occur in source listings. redundant if extended option chosen but partially extends compact option.

- option to suppress *sysid* identification.
+ option to suppress SYSID identification.

 ```

-       jsr  syspp            call to get print parameters
+       JSR  syspp            call to get print parameters
-       (wa)                  print line length in chars
+       (WA)                  print line length in chars
-       (wb)                  number of lines/page
+       (WB)                  number of lines/page
-       (wc)                  bits value ...mlkjihgfedcba where
+       (WC)                  bits value ...mlkjihgfedcba where
                      a = 1 to send error copy to int.ch.
                      b = 1 means std printer is int. ch.
                      c = 1 for -nolist option